koorchik/perl6-livr-advent-calendar-post/README.md

 3. To standardize error codes.
 4. To be a single basic documentation for all the implementations.
 5. To feature a set of testing data that allows checking if the implementation fits the specifications.
-6. The specifications are available on livr-spec.org
+6. The basic idea was that the description of the validation rules must look like a data scheme and be as similar to data as possible, but with rules instead of values.

-7. The basic idea was that the description of the validation rules must look like a data scheme and be as similar to data as possible, but with rules instead of values.
+The specification is available here http://livr-spec.org/

-### Implementations
+This is the basic intro.
+More details are in the post I've mentioned above.

 ## LIVR and Perl6

-Let's hava some one and play with with code.
-I will go with several example, and will provide some internal details after each example.
+Let's have some fun and play with a code.
+I will go through several examples, and will provide some internal details after each example.

-At first, install LIVR module for Perl6
+At first, install LIVR module for Perl6 from CPAN

 ```bash
 zef install LIVR
 ```

-#### Example 1: User registration data validation
+### Example 1: registration data validation

 ```perl6
 use LIVR;